A Region-based Randers Geodesic Approach for Image Segmentation: Region-based Randers Geodesic Formalism

 \begin{proof} The area of the symmetric set difference reads

 where $\mu_{\min}(t):= \min\{\mu_S(t),\mu_\gS(t)\}$ and $\mu_{\max}(t):= \max\{\mu_S(t),\mu_\gS(t)\}$.
 We conclude noting that $|\kappa (\mu_S+\mu_\gS)/2|\leq \kappa_{\max} U \leq 1/3$.

 \end{proof}

-The following geometric quantity evaluates the proximity between the contours of two shapes $\gS,S\in \cX_1$
+The following geometric quantity evaluates the proximity between the contours of two shapes $\gS,S\in \cX_1$:

-where $\cR$ is the Riemannian metric \eqref{eq_RiemannMetric}.
-We denoted by $d_{\partial \gS}$ the Euclidean distance from $\partial \gS$, in other words from the contour $\cC_\gS$.
-Numerically, $d_{\partial \gS}$ can be computed using the standard isotropic fast marching method, or using the even more precise and efficient alternative techniques specialized to the Euclidean distance \citep{fabbri20082d}.
-Quantities, such as $D(S\|\gS)$ which is non-negative and vanishes only if $S=\gS$, are often referred to as \emph{divergences} in statistics and machine learning.
+where $\cR$ is a fixed Riemannian metric \eqref{eq_RiemannMetric}.
+We denoted by $d_{\partial \gS}$ the Euclidean distance from the boundary $\partial \gS$, in other words from the parametrized contour $\cC_\gS$.
+Numerically, $d_{\partial \gS}$ can be computed using the standard isotropic fast marching method \citep{sethian1999fast}, or alternatively with techniques specialized for the Euclidean distance \citep{fabbri20082d}.
+Quantities such as $D(S\|\gS)$, which is non-negative and vanishes only if $S=\gS$, are often referred to as \emph{divergences} in statistics and machine learning.